What's in a Name? (1934 film)

 What's in a Name? is a 1934 British comedy film directed by Ralph Ince and starring Carol Goodner, Barry Clifton and Reginald Purdell.
 It was made at Teddington Studios by the British subsidiary of Warner Brothers.

+Preservation status

+In 1992 the British Film Institute classed What's in a Name? as a lost film.
+Its National Archive now holds a copy of the film on video.